roman1489-afk/jass-server-ui/README.md

   Boolean, if set to true, the server will count all modes without any multiplications (e.g. factor 3 for obenabe or undenufe will not be used).

+* PORT

+  Integer, the port to run the server on

 ## Development
 While developing you might want to run the server with a watch task.
 You can either use:
 ```sh